 We pulled together some of our families’ favorite dishes, featuring our maple syrup of course.
 For too long maple syrup has been thought of only as a breakfast food.
 But trust us, you haven’t tasted anything until you’ve tried Anderson’s Maple Syrup drizzled over salmon, whisked into salad dressings and melted into decadent desserts.

-• Indian Sugar (Maple Granulated Sugar)> When substituting Indian sugar for granulated sugar, the conversion rate is to use 1/2 cup Indian sugar for each 1 cup of granulated sugar.
+• Maple Granulated Sugar> When substituting Maple sugar for granulated sugar, the conversion rate is to use 1/2 cup Maple sugar for each 1 cup of granulated sugar.

-To substitute for sugar in cooking, generally use only 3/4 cup Pure Maple Syrup to each cup of sugar.
-To substitute Pure Maple Syrup for granulated sugar in baking, use the same proportions, but reduce the other liquid called for in the recipe by about 3 Tbsp. for every cup of syrup substituted.
+To substitute for sugar in cooking, generally use only 1 cup Pure Maple Syrup to each cup of sugar.
+To substitute Pure Maple Syrup for granulated sugar in baking, use the same proportions, but reduce the other liquid called for in the recipe by about 1/4 cup for every cup of syrup substituted.
 One pint of Pure Maple Syrup has the same sweetening power as one pound of maple Sugar.

 Pure Maple Syrup tends to hug the sides of the measuring cup or spoon, so first grease the container lightly then scrape out all syrup.